yuchingho/University/1) UWS First Year/1) Semester One - Introduction to Computer Games Development/Assessment/README.md

 ## Assessment

-Assessment.pdf gives the outline of the submission:
-- A Game Design Document
+Assessment.pdf gives the outline of the submission - a Game Design Document, Poster, CD Cover, GameMaker Executable File.
-- Poster
-- CD Cover
-- GameMaker Executable File

 One of Lab03 was chosen to help with the the final assessment, and I chose "Creating Maze Games".\
 Audio and Images Folders contain the assets used to build LoL_Maze.gm81 file.
-LoL_Maze.gm81 shows how the game was programmed.\
+LoLMaze.gm81 opens the GameMaker file.\
-LoL_Maze.exe is the file to play the game.
+LoLMaze.exe is the executable file, or play on Itch.

 ## Marks Breakdown